Audiotool: Samples

 Audiotool has a robust library of samples available to users on the site.

 With the release of Audiotool Next in 2018, sample upload privileges were reinstated to users, under the condition that they signed terms and conditions disallowing redistributions of royalty free samples or any sample that had copyright infringements.

 Audiotool is partnered with Loopmasters and New Loops, companies which provide samples to the sample library.

 Audiotool has a built-in sample editor known as Probe that allows users to modify and upload samples up to 30 seconds in length.
 Inside the studio editor, there is an option to bounce the timeline, which allows users to upload the music they have worked on in the editor to Probe, where it can be uploaded to the sample library.

-Audiotool has over 1,000,000 samples in its sample library.

 Presets

 On all devices, users have the option to save their current configuration of the device to a preset, which can be set to private or public.

 There are over 200,000 device presets that have been created by users.